 - Try to find at least two possible solutions.

-- Document your research, to compare solutions and find one that is the best fit.
+- Document your research to compare solutions and find one that is the best fit.
 Include (at a minimum) vendor name, version, and model number, and describe how the solution will meet (or not) your business need.

-- Document your justification for the solution you select, and explain why other possible solutions were not chosen.
+- Document your justification for the solution you select and explain why other possible solutions were not chosen.

 A note about exceptions:

-Develop Solicitation Language
+Step 3 - Develop Solicitation Language

-- Request Accessibility Information From Vendors and Contractors - Clearly communicate accessibility requirements and contract criteria to vendors, so they can provide the information you need to perform a 508 technical evaluation.
+The final pre-award step is to request accessibility information from vendors and contractors.
+Clearly communicate accessibility requirements and contract terms and conditions to vendors, so they can provide the information you need to perform a 508 technical evaluation.

 After you issue the solicitation, you’ll receive proposals from vendors.
 Evaluate each proposal to validate vendor claims against your stated accessibility requirements.

-Validate Contractor Compliance
+Step 6 - Validate Contractor Compliance

 - Micro-Purchases and Section 508 Requirements - How to make accessible micro-purchases; covers how accessibility requirements apply to micro-purchases of hardware, software, and other ICT.